MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-performance-best-practices.md

 When embedding multiple visuals into a single iFrame, consider the following:

-* The iFrame is a rectangular region that contains the Power BI report.
+* Power BI uses iFrames to embed a report.
 Sometimes you might want to add more content between the visuals (for example, text or graphics that don't come from the report).
-In that case, you need a different iFrame for each rectangular region of adjacent visuals.
+In that case, you may need a different iFrame to render different visuals.
 For best performance, try and arrange the visuals so that you use the fewest iFrames possible.
+To reduce the number of iFrames, please consider using the [custom-layout feature](/javascript/api/overview/powerbi/custom-layout).

 * If you have visuals from different reports or different datasets, consider joining the datasets and creating a new report so that you can include all the visuals in the same iFrame.